 An intervention is a structured opportunity for loved ones to help people of all ages realize the full extent of their problem and admit their need to seek professional rehabilitation treatment.
 Refusal to concede to having a problem is a hallmark of addictive behavior and co-occurring disorders, so the primary objective of an intervention is to emphasize the severity of the condition and guide someone to the realization that it is time to get help.

 Deciding when to stage an intervention involves determining when the behavior has progressed to a point where the person has lost control of one or more aspects of their life.

-A professional intervention provides outside help from someone who is not emotionally involved with the problem.
+A professional intervention provides outside help from someone who is not emotionally involved with the problem and has an outside perspective.
 Hiring a certified and experienced intervention specialist allows friends and family to have the peace of mind that comes with knowing their loved one is in safe, competent hands.